explosion/spaCy/website/docs/api/tokenizer.md

 > from spacy.lang.en import English
 > nlp = English()
 > # Create a Tokenizer with the default settings for English
-> # including matching rules and exceptions
+> # including punctuation rules and exceptions
 > tokenizer = nlp.Defaults.create_tokenizer(nlp)
 > ```